 on pull side, and arbor on the load side.

-Arbor moves only one foot for every two feet of travel of the batten; can therefore be run from a flyrail located halfway to the ceiling, and still allow the pipe to come in to the floor.
+The Arbor moves only one foot for every two feet of batten travel; can therefore be run from a flyrail located halfway to the ceiling, and still allow the pipe to come in to the floor.

-The major drawbacks: needs twice as much counterweight on arbor as there is on the batten (2 x the weight, 1/2 the travel).
+The major drawbacks: double purchase needs twice as much counterweight on arbor as there is on the batten (2 x the weight, 1/2 the travel).